-One of the many methods of closing an open wound are dissolvable sutures – how long threads dissolve and are they completely safe to use?
+In medical practice dissolvable threads are used not only in surgery but also in aesthetic medicine.
+In classical surgery, threads or dissolvable sutures can be used as means of closing an open wound.
+In aesthetic medicine, face lifting threads are used to create tension and lift – but how long threads dissolve and are they completely safe to use?
 If you are interested in this topic, please read on – we explain why this method is so popular.

 Dissolvable threads – how long do they take to dissolve in the body?